martindale/toshi/README.md

     $ heroku scale block_worker=1 peer_manager=1 transaction_worker=2 web=1
     $ heroku open
     $ heroku logs -t

+Note that the free PostgreSQL database on Heroku will need to be upgraded if you want to sync mainnet of bitcoin.

 #### Running your own copy in development